 * Just sit there when they need help and stall out?

 I have worked with all of them and I created this toolkit for all of them.
 I gathered up all the tools I’ve used over the years for this and combined them into 6 social stories, contingency maps, big/small problem graphic organizers, and mini 5-point scales to help them assess the problem on the go.
-I’ve also included lots of directions on how to use all the tools to teach appropriate behaviors to replace the challenging behaviors.
+I’ve also included lots of directions on how to use autism meltdown strategies to teach appropriate behaviors to replace the challenging behaviors.

 Social narratives are a stories typically told in first-person perspective that outline expectations of situations.
 They typically suggest alternative or coping strategies for difficult or problem situations and provide the perspective of others about behaviors.
-This AFIRM module is a great tool to learn more about social narratives and their research supporting them as an evidence-based practice.
+This AFIRM module is a great tool to learn more about social narratives and their research supporting them as one of the most effective autism meltdown strategies.

 In this kit, there are 6 social narratives.
 I’ve set them up so that each story can be printed all on one page (for more advanced learners) or broken up with each concept or thought on a page to make a book.
 The books can also be printed in small, medium or large.
 Full-page sizes are easy to put in notebooks with page protectors (no lamination required!).